 Of golden victories!
 Of prices far too steep,

-For the king of sword and stone who won’t grow old.
+For the king of Sword and Stone, who won’t grow old.

-The courtyard walls are firm and standing tall
+The courtyard walls are firm and standing tall,

-The king within sees not their sturdy frame
+The king within sees not their sturdy frame,

-Summers succumb to Winter, Springs to Fall
+Summers will fall to Winter, Springs to Fall

-His sleep is peaceful though he sleeps alone,
+His sleep is peaceful, though he sleeps alone,

-the nights break cool upon the weathered stones
+The nights break cool upon the weathered stones,

-Celestial bodies hang steady, in their charted zones
+Celestial bodies hang steady, in their charted zones,

 And guard the courtyard where their king is lain.